mikepenelopescafe/penelopes-venue/src/content/services/corporate-event.md

 ## Scalable Capacity & Pricing

-From intimate board meetings for 15 people to large corporate gatherings of 80, our space adapts to your needs.
-Starting at $1,200 for our corporate packages, we offer transparent pricing with flexible time blocks.
+From corporate meetings for 30 people to large company celebrations of 100, our space adapts to your needs.
+Starting at $2,000 for our corporate packages, we offer transparent pricing with complete coordination.

-[View our complete corporate pricing](/pricing) including AV equipment, catering options, and extended hours.
+[View our complete corporate pricing](/pricing) including catering options, AV upgrades, and extended hours.

 ## Why Businesses Choose Our Venue